lulu70/vegan-site/content/recipes/high-protein-vegan-burgers.md

 <Image filename="vegan-burgers-blend"/>

-12. with wet palms, make 12 even balls and flat them to a burger shape, about 2 cm thick.
+12. With wet palms, make 12 even balls and flat them to a burger shape, about 2 cm thick.
-13. heat a non-stick pan and sprinkle a bit of olive oil, then fry the burgers 3-4 minutes on each side with a cover.
+13. Heat a non-stick pan and sprinkle a bit of olive oil, then fry the burgers 3-4 minutes on each side with a cover.

 <Image filename="frying-burgers-pan"/>

-14. serve it hot in a bun or any way you like.
+14. Serve it hot in a bun or any way you like.

 <Image filename="ready-burgers"/>